 Is it safe to pump to induce labor?

 Many women have success with natural labor induction by stimulating the n*pples.
-Therefore, it is good if the pump is handled by the professional who know the procedures and the intervals.
+Therefore, it is good if the pump is handled by a professional who knows the procedures and the intervals.
 So, the answer to this safety question is YES.